-The Accounting Standards Board of the Canadian Institute of Chartered Accountants requires all publicly accountable enterprises to report under International Financial Reporting Standards (IFRS) for the fiscal years beginning on or after January 1, 2011.
-However, National Instrument 52-107 issued by the Ontario Securities Commission allows Securities and Exchange Commission (SEC) issuers, as defined by the SEC, such as CN, to file with Canadian securities regulators financial statements prepared in accordance with U.S. GAAP.
-As such, the Company has decided not to report under IFRS and to continue reporting under U.S. GAAP.
+The Accounting Standards Board of the Canadian Institute of Chartered Accountants required all publicly accountable enterprises to report under International Financial Reporting Standards (IFRS) for the fiscal years beginning on or after January 1, 2011.
+However, National Instrument 52-107 issued by the Ontario Securities Commission allows SEC issuers, as defined by the SEC, such as CN, to file with Canadian securities regulators financial statements prepared in accordance with U.S. GAAP.
+As such, the Company decided not to report under IFRS and continues to report under U.S. GAAP.
 The SEC is currently evaluating the implications of incorporating IFRS into the U.S. financial reporting system.
 Should the SEC decide it will move forward, the Company will convert its reporting to IFRS when required.